 Walt Disney World Florida, USA Travel Guide

 Wekiwa Springs State Park is approximately 30 minutes north of Orlando.
-This features of the park clear, natural springs.
+This features of the preserve clear, natural springs.
 Blue Spring State Park is approximately 45 minutes north of Orlando, known as a wintertime refuge for manatees.

 Discover Florida's history and diverse culture with day trips to nearby historical towns and rural areas.